State-College-Plone/WebServerAuth/README.txt

             # Do the typical VirtualHostMonster rewrite, adding an E= option that puts the Apache-provided username into the remoteUser variable.
             RewriteRule ^/(.*)$ http://127.0.0.1:8080/VirtualHostBase/https/%{SERVER_NAME}:443/VirtualHostRoot/$1 [L,P,E=remoteUser:%{LA-U:REMOTE_USER}]
         </VirtualHost>

+    4. Point Plone's Log Out link (in the ZMI: your-plone-site &rarr;
+       portal_actions &rarr; user &rarr; logout) to something sensible.
+For example, if you're using a single-sign-on system that provides its own logout page, point to that.
+If you can't think of anything better, make a page that says "Sorry, Bub.
+You'll have to quit your web browser to log out", and point it at that.

+    5. Point the Change Password link (in the ZMI: your-plone-site &rarr;
+       portal_controlpanel) to something sensible, or hide it altogether.

 Troubleshooting